 Gráinne Mulvey studied music with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under Nicola LeFanu.
 She has attended composition courses in Ireland and England, in Schwaz, Austria, with Boguslaw Schaeffer and Marek Choloniewski, and at IRCAM with Kaija Saariaho.
 Gráinne Mulvey is one of the most widely performed Irish composers.
 She has been the recipient of many awards, including the Young Musician of the Future Award and the Macaulay Fellowship.
 Her music has been performed and broadcast internationally.
 She is currently Head of Composition at Dublin Institute of Technology and many of her recent works develop her research interests acoustics, electro-acoustics and live electronics.
-Gráinne has been involved with Dublin Sound Lab on a number of major collaborative and creative projects, including: ReSounding Dublin, Places and Responses, and Music Current 2016.
-Gráinne continues to develop Music Current and other new initiatives.
+Gráinne has been involved with Dublin Sound Lab on a number of collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.